The World of Coca-Cola in Atlanta is Coke’s attempt to share the brand’s story with Coke lovers worldwide.

 Some of the most special exhibits are a circa 1880s soda fountain, a 1939 delivery truck from Argentina, and the Coca‑Cola contour bottle.

-David Lee, a bottler in Buenos Aires, Argentina, gifted the 1939 Chevrolet Delivery Truck.
+David Lee, a Buenos Aires, Argentina bottler, gifted the 1939 Chevrolet Delivery Truck.

 Because of its massive size, the Coke Museum was built around the truck – making it the first exhibit at World of Coca-Cola.